fuzzy-tribble/python3_fluency/README.md

 # Python3 Fluency Workbooks

-These workbooks are written for programmers that need a quick refresh on Python3 best practices and fundamentals.
+These workbooks are written for those that want an interactive workbook-style rundown on Python3 fundamentals.

-# Getting Started
+# How to Run the Workbooks (.ipynb)

 ## Run locally